LBRYians/epic-lbryian-bot/README.md

 - The emojis HAVE to be unicode fonts, you have to copy paste the emoji like 👍 and not `:thumbsup:`.
 - `championshipName` is what appears in every command, `!participate [championshipName]` and so on.
 The name can have spaces, if it does, the commands will also have spaces.
 - The discord token has to exist in `.env` as `token` variable.
+- The setup script needs the token to edit the discord server side, to run the actual championship put the code in `src/` and import in `index.js` as mentioned above.
+Push and deploy, championship will be live.